zddhub/zddhub.github.io/about.md

 title: About
 ---

-I am zddhub, a developer, live in Beijing where I finished my graduate education.
+I am zddhub, a software engineer, live in Beijing where I finished my graduate education.

 This blog system is hosted on Github.
 If you clone it, please delete files under `_posts` directory, Thanks a lot.